Abandoned village: Australia

 In Australia, the government requires operators of mining towns to remove all traces of the town when it is abandoned.
 This has occurred in the cases of Mary Kathleen, Goldsworthy and Shay Gap, but not in cases such as Wittenoom and Big Bell.
 Some towns have been lost or moved when dams are built.
 Others when the settlement was abandoned for any number of other reasons such as recurring natural disasters such as bushfires or changed circumstances.
 In Australia, an abandoned settlement that has infrastructure remaining is synonymous with ghost town.

 Belarus

 In 1988, two years after the Chernobyl disaster, the Belarusian government created the Polesie State Radioecological Reserve, a 1313 km2 exclusion zone to protect people against the effects of radiation.
 Twenty-two thousand people lived there in the 96 settlements that were abandoned, including Aravichy and Dzernavichy, and the area has since been expanded by a further 849 km2.

 Belgium

-In 1968 in the town of Doel, a building ban was implemented so that the Port of Antwerp could expand.
+In 1968 in the Belgian region of Doel, a ban on building was implemented so that the Port of Antwerp could expand.
 Then an economic crisis occurred and this plan for expansion was halted.
-Then in 1998 another plan for expansion for the Port of Antwerp was released and most of the inhabitants left.
+Then in 1998, another plan for the expansion of the Port of Antwerp was released and most of the inhabitants fled the town.